 The parking system manages online parking permits, citations, gates, and intercoms.

 Color and black and white printing is available in computer labs and at kiosks across the University.
-Prints are charged at a per-page rate to either a Flex account or Visitor account balance.
+Prints are charged at a per-page rate to either a URos (Flex) account or Visitor account balance.

 Remote Access (VPN)